 Almost everyone experiences bad breath once in a while.
 But for some people, bad breath is a daily problem, and they struggle to find a solution.
 Approximately 30% of the population complains of some sort of bad breath.
 Halitosis (Latin for "bad breath") often occurs after a garlicky meal or in the morning after waking.
 Other causes of temporary halitosis include some beverages (including alcoholic drinks or coffee) and tobacco smoking.

 Some people may not be aware of their own halitosis and learn about it from a relative, friend, or coworker, causing some degree of discomfort and distress.
-In severe cases, bad breath may negatively impact personal relationships and a person’s quality of life.
+In severe cases, bad breath (as well as bad body odor) may negatively impact personal relationships and a person's quality of life.

 What causes bad breath?
 And what can you do about it?

 Bad breath can originate both inside and outside of the mouth.
 Bad breath is typically caused by bacteria present on the teeth and debris on the tongue.
 So it's no surprise that most cases of halitosis are associated with poor oral hygiene, gum diseases such as gingivitis and periodontitis, and dry mouth, a condition in which the salivary glands cannot make enough saliva to keep your mouth moist.
 A visit with a dentist may help rule out periodontal disease and identify any mouth problem that could be contributing to bad breath.